FAQ

 There should if anything be more clarity for your input to the BIM and delivery team.
 ISO 19650 is clear about what should be documented within your appointment (in relation to managing information and BIM).
 You will still be required to input to the BIM Execution Plan and to contribute to your task team’s information delivery plan (TIDP) upon appointment and where an authorised change occurs.

 If you are already using the existing BS/PAS 1192 suite of standards on a current project(s), it is recommended that ISO 19650 not be retrospectively applied.
-It is suggested that appointing parties (i.e. clients) should familiarise themselves with the UK BIM Framework (incorporating ISO 19650), and the transition guidance and make appropriate adjustments to their templates and workflows as appropriate.
+It is suggested that appointing parties (i.e. clients) should familiarise themselves with the IMI Framework (incorporating ISO 19650), and the transition guidance and make appropriate adjustments to their templates and workflows as appropriate.
 Implementation of ISO 19650 can then be rolled out on future new project investments and frameworks.